The annual income limit for parental allowance

 Example:

-The child is born on November 13, 2023, and the mother is employed.
-The assessment period covers the months of October 2022 to September 2023.
-The taxable income from January to December 2022 is used to check the income limit.
+The child is born on November 13, 2024, and the mother is employed (maternity leave startet November 2nd, 2024).
+The assessment period covers the months of October 2023 to September 2024.
+The taxable income from January to December 2023 is used to check the income limit.

 Tip: